boucaron/randomstuff/LLM/rtx5060ti-local-llm-benchmark-july-2026.md

 For the chat/instruct mode, the latency is low, and the length of the answers is similar to Qwen 3.6 27B.

-MTP seems to have improved a lot.
-The throughput reduction is less abrupt when you increase the amount of speculation.
-On short bursts, MTP-wise, moving from 1 to 3 gave me about a 40–60% increase in token throughput during inference.
+MTP also seems to have improved compared with Qwen 3.6.
+The throughput gain remains strong when increasing the speculation depth, with MTP-2 currently looking like the sweet spot.
+MTP-3 is still faster than the baseline, but shows larger fluctuations.
+This may indicate improvements in the MTP routing/acceptance behavior, although more testing is needed to confirm this.

 This is only preliminary, but it already means that this is very usable in 3-bit.
 The best 3-bit quantization variant will of course depend on the context size.